raybrowndev/makers_journey/python_foundations.md

 - Experimented with all foundational elements of Python in the REPLIT and command line.
 - Built functions in VS Code to pass through arguments and return results.
 - Managed files both locally and remotely using Git.
 Regularly pushing and pulling repos to gain best practice for version control.
-- Learned built-in methods that changed the behavior of existing code, to provide more readable and cleaner code.
+- Learned built-in methods to provide more readable and cleaner code.
 - Designed the storage structure of the password manager through use of arrays nested in dictionaries.
 - Understood the best way to fetch the information inside the password manager based on various commands used by the end user.
 - Implemented lambda functions in my code for efficiency